harryahlas/sample-hr-database/README.md

 # sample-hr-database

-Open during construction.
+FICTITIONAL Sample Human Resources database for a FICTITIONAL company.

+Useable but anticipate major changes with time.

+For instance, employees cannot get rehired.
+I plan to fix that eventually.

-This is a sample human resources database with multiple tables built using R and MySQL.
+Built using R and MySQL.